Anras573/notes/Azure/Design and Implement Storage on Microsoft Azure.md

 You have a front-end web application that uses javascript to access blob content stored in your Azure storage account.
 The front-end web application runs on a server under another domain.
 What should you configure and enable in the settings of your storage account?
 > CORS.

+You need to migrate an on-premises SQL database to Azure SQL.
+How can you do this with the least amount of steps?
+> Use SQL Management Studio to migrate the database to Azure.

+You need to asynchronously copy an existing blob to a new block blob using a C# application.
+What method should you call on the blob reference object to initiate the copy operation?
+> `BeginStratCopy()`.

+One of your applications has a container within a storage account that hosts images for a web application.
+You need to allow public read access to blobs only.
+What access type should you set on the container?
+> Blob.

+Your team needs to store JSON documents in Cosmos DB.
+Which resource should you create first?
+> Database.

+You need to use shards to scale your Azure Redis Cache across multiple Redis nodes.
+Which pricing tier should you use for Azure Redis Cache?
+> Premium.

+Which two properties need to be set on each entity stored in an Azure storage table?
+> PartitionKey and RowKey.

+You have a queue client that has dequeued a message for processing.
+What is the default time the client has to process the message before it will become visible again within the queue?
+> 30 seconds.

+You're building an application that uses Azure Search.
+You've already built an index and have imported data into the service.
+You want to test the results of the Azure Search service with the least amount of effort.
+What should you do?
+> Use the Search Explorer in the Azure Portal.

+You need to create a SAS token on the fly inside your C# application.
+Which class should you use to generate this?
+> `SharedAccessAccountPolicy`.

+You need to generate a SAS token using an existing Stored Access Policy set on a blob container.
+Which method should you call on the container?
+> `GetSharedAccessSignature()`.